Christopher Wheeldon: 2000s

+2010s

+Wheeldon was appointed Artistic Associate of The Royal Ballet in 2012.

-In 2011, Wheeldon premiered a full-length ballet "Alice's Adventures in Wonderland" at the Royal Ballet, Covent Garden.
+In 2011, Wheeldon premiered a full-length ballet Alice's Adventures in Wonderland at the Royal Ballet, Covent Garden.
 This was the first full-length ballet created at the Royal Ballet for over 20 years, and was jointly commissioned with the National Ballet of Canada.
 The ballet had its world premiere on 28 February 2011 (with Royal Ballet principal Lauren Cuthbertson in the lead role) and featured a brand new score by Joby Talbot.

-In 2014, Wheeldon premiered another full-length ballet, The Winter's Tale for the Royal Ballet, Covent Garden based on the Shakespeare play of the same name.
-It, too, featured a score by Joby Talbot and has been given a generally good review - 'a ballet to keep' says The Daily Telegraph.
+In 2014, Wheeldon premiered another full-length ballet, The Winter's Tale for the Royal Ballet, Covent Garden, again a co-commission with the National Ballet of Canada, based on the Shakespeare play of the same name.
+It, too, featured a score by Joby Talbot and has been given generally good reviews – "a ballet to keep" said The Daily Telegraph, and "a spectacular full-length narrative work that will stand the test of time" said the Toronto Star.

 Wheeldon was appointed an Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for "services to promoting the interests and reputation of British classical and theatrical dance worldwide".

-In December 2016, Mr Wheeldon premiered his freshly choreographed Nutcracker along with the Joffrey Ballet in Chicago.
-Instead of the traditional upper class party scene, Wheeldon has opted for a 'shack scene' which will take place in Chicago's south side.
-Marie will then be introduced to the enchanted world of sweets and foreign places.
+In December 2016, Wheeldon's Nutcracker was premiered by the Joffrey Ballet in Chicago.
+Instead of the traditional upper-class party scene, Wheeldon opted for a "shack scene" which takes place in Chicago's south side.
+Marie is then introduced to the enchanted world of sweets and foreign places.

-On Thursday 6 June 2019, Wheeldon's Cinderella in-the-round with English National Ballet was premiered at the Royal Albert Hall with over 90 dancers, and projections which created the fairytale setting.
+On 6 June 2019, Wheeldon's Cinderella in-the-round with English National Ballet was premiered at the Royal Albert Hall with over 90 dancers, and projections which created the fairytale setting.

+2020s

-On February 1, 2022 MJ the Musical opened on Broadway.
+On February 1, 2022, MJ the Musical opened on Broadway.
 Wheeldon was nominated for Best Direction of a Musical and Best Choreography at the Tony Awards, winning the latter.

-In 2023 he was a jury member at Prix de Lausanne ballet competitions.
+In 2023, he was a jury member at Prix de Lausanne ballet competitions.

+In 2024 Wheeldon created a new full-length ballet on commission for The Australian Ballet, Oscar, based on the life of Oscar Wilde.